janglerjoe-commits/LMAgent/README.md

 ---

+1. Install dependencies
+bashpip install requests flask colorama psutil docker Requires Python 3.10 or later.
+Optional extras — only install what you need: bashpip install Pillow              # image uploads in the web UI pip install discord.py          # Discord messaging integration pip install python-telegram-bot # Telegram messaging integration pip install twilio              # SMS integration WhatsApp (Green API) and QR code sign-in require no extra packages.
+If a messaging dep is missing, LMAgent will print the exact install command and disable that platform — it won't crash.

+---

 ## What Is This?

 You give LMAgent a task in plain English.
 It figures out the steps, uses real tools to execute them, checks its own work, and tells you when it's done.